InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/README.md

 The basis for secure code execution is the root of trust.
 Therefore, each executed software, up to the operating system has to be trustworthy.
-The `petalinux-prj` directory contains a PetaLinux project, which can be built with just a few steps.
+The [petalinux-prj](petalinux-prj) directory contains a PetaLinux project, which can be built with just a few steps.
 Start here if you want to build your own secure image.
 Later you can expand this image with various other features.

 ## Tamper Monitoring

 The tamper monitoring can detect various tamper event sources.
 Besides, it works also with internal and external sensors, to react on suspicious events.
-This section describes how to implement the tamper monitoring unit on the Zynq Ultrascale+.
+The [tamper-monitoring](tamper-monitoring) directory describes how to implement the tamper monitoring unit on the Zynq Ultrascale+.
 It describes three different ways to configure the tamper and system monitoring unit.
 Additionally, some files are provided to test the implementation.

 ## Programming the eFuse and BBRAM